rgeraldes24/solc/docs/contributing.rst

 We are also sharing feedback surveys and other content that is relevant to language design in the forum.

-If you want to know where the team is standing in terms or implementing new features, you can follow the implementation status in the `Solidity Github project <https://github.com/ethereum/solidity/projects/43>`_.
+If you want to know where the team is standing in terms or implementing new features, you can follow the implementation status in the `Hyperion Github project <https://github.com/ethereum/solidity/projects/43>`_.
 Issues in the design backlog need further specification and will either be discussed in a language design call or in a regular team call.
 You can see the upcoming changes for the next breaking release by changing from the default branch (`develop`) to the `breaking branch <https://github.com/ethereum/solidity/tree/breaking>`_.

-For ad-hoc cases and questions, you can reach out to us via the `Solidity-dev Gitter channel <https://gitter.im/ethereum/solidity-dev>`_ — a dedicated chatroom for conversations around the Solidity compiler and language development.
+For ad-hoc cases and questions, you can reach out to us via the `Hyperion-dev Gitter channel <https://gitter.im/ethereum/solidity-dev>`_ — a dedicated chatroom for conversations around the Hyperion compiler and language development.

 We are happy to hear your thoughts on how we can improve the language design process to be even more collaborative and transparent.